NEWS

 Monique Charlesworth’s Mother Country was one of three memoirs shortlisted for the TLS Ackerley Prize 2024 for memoir and autobiography.

-Julia Franck is currently in Pacific Palisades, Los Angeles as resident fellow in the Thomas Mann House, where she is working on a new book.
+Julia Franck has recently spent a term in Pacific Palisades, Los Angeles as resident fellow in the Thomas Mann House; she is working on a new book.